snowch/biginsight-examples/README.md

 These scripts are tested on BigInsights on Cloud (bluemix) but they should also work for BigInsights on-premise.

+### Pre-requisites

+- Java 7 or 8 installed and JAVA_HOME configured

 ### Instructions

 - Copy connection.properties_template to connection.properties